Self-Compassion in Psychotherapy Training Fees

 SCIP - Application Fee

-This is Step 1 of the SCIP Core Training Pathway!
+Step 1 of the SCIP Core Training Pathway

-• You must be a licensed or supervised mental health professional OR a graduate-level student in a psychotherapy-related field
+- Be a licensed or supervised mental health professional or a graduate-level student in a psychotherapy-related field

-If you have not completed the prerequisites please refer to that here on the information page prior to purchasing any application fees.
+Please review the FAQs below.
+If you have not completed the prerequisites, please refer to the information page before proceeding.

 *These fees are non-refundable*